 Martin Crawford is a one-man wonder!
 In this grand and beautiful book on nut culture he has assembled decades of practical insight to help gardeners and orchardists grow ‘bread from trees.’
 From planting to harvesting, selection to storage, and pruning to pest control, you’ll find the answers here.
 Complete with a thorough and lovingly illustrated guide to 19 species of nuts for the temperate world, this book sets a new standard for a vital but little-known field.
 If we must transform our agriculture to build soil and store carbon, then nut trees belong in all our futures.

-A beautifully presented, clear, comprehensive bible from the man who knows more than anyone about growing nuts in the UK.
+A beautifully presented, clear, comprehensive bible from the man who knows more than anyone about growing nuts.
 Full of inspiration and information.
 It’s a great book.